2023 NBA Finals: Miami Heat

 Head coach Erik Spoelstra led the eighth-seeded Heat to their sixth NBA Finals under his tenure.

 After losing in Game 7 of the Eastern Conference finals as the top seed in the Eastern Conference the previous season, the Heat barely qualified for the playoffs in 2023.
-They regressed from their 53–29 record the previous season and finished with a record of 44–38, their worst since the 2018–19 season.
+They regressed from their 53–29 record the previous season and finished with a record of 44–38, their worst since the 2018–19 season when they missed the playoffs.
 Additionally, they finished the regular season ranked dead last in points per game and were the only team in the league to qualify for the playoffs with a negative point differential.
 Although they finished 7th in the regular season standings, Miami had to go through two play-in games to extend their season, losing to the Atlanta Hawks in the first and defeating the Chicago Bulls in the second, earning the 8th seed in the NBA playoffs.

 In the first round, they faced the Milwaukee Bucks, the team with the best record in the league and the betting favorites to win the championship.
 The Heat took game 1 on the road after Bucks star Giannis Antetokounmpo suffered a lower back contusion in the first half that ruled him out for the remainder of game 1, as well as the next two games.
 The Heat also lost star power of their own, as they lost starter Tyler Herro in game 1 with a broken hand, and Victor Oladipo with a torn left patellar tendon in game 3.
 Despite their setbacks, the Heat still managed to take a 2–1 series lead.
 In game 4, the Heat trailed by 12 with under six minutes remaining, but they went on a pivotal 30–13 run down the stretch, with Jimmy Butler scoring a career-high 56 points in a 119–114 victory to put the Bucks on the brink of elimination.
 The Heat then overcame a 16-point fourth-quarter deficit in game 5 to become the sixth 8-seeded team to defeat a 1-seeded team in playoff history.
 Butler, who averaged just 22.9 points in the regular season, finished the first round averaging 37.6 points on 60% from the field.